ArVar/VehicleDistance/README.md

 ### Acknowledgements

-Thanks to **Paul Pias** for providing his [repository](https://github.com/paul-pias/Social-Distance-Monitoring) on github.
+Thanks to **Pias Paul** for providing his [repository](https://github.com/paul-pias/Social-Distance-Monitoring) on github.
 It was a very good starting point with just very few caveats when running on Windows.
 I recommend, checking out his other repos as well.

 Thanks to **Daniel Bolya** et. el for introducing Single Shot detection (SSD) implementation for segmentation in  [YOLACT](https://arxiv.org/abs/1904.02689) & [YOLACT++](https://arxiv.org/abs/1912.06218) as it becomes less memory hungry.